alexanderwallerus/kraken-gui/README.md

 - extra options for scatter plots:
   - marker types: `circle`, `line`, `cross`, `square`, `triangle`
   - `marker=` can also receive a string/character (i.e. 'o', '+', '*')
-  - `stroke_weight=` also controls the thickness of the line and cross markers. `diameter=` can control the size of square and circle markers,
+  - `stroke_weight=` also controls the thickness of the line and cross markers. `diameter=` can control the size of square and circle markers

 ### multiple plots in the same space
 ```python